 - 1. Preferred Method: Visit requests can be sent via DISS SMO Code 519934.
 Please ensure that the following is included in DISS visit requests:

 - a.
-POC: John Mich/MIT ProSummer
+Visit Name: 2025 MIT ProSummer

 - b.
+POC: Nate Candeias, ncandeias@draper.com

+- c.
 Valid dates (length of the course/visit only)

-- c.
-POC phone number: 617-258-1459
+- d. phone number: 617-258-1459

-- d.
+- e.
 In the Visit Notes section, specify whether you are an instructor or student and enter name of the course you are teaching or attending

 - 2. If you cannot use DISS, visit requests can be faxed to (617) 258-2000.
 Faxed visit requests must contain the following information.

 - a.
 Employer's Name

 - b.
-Employer's address, Phone Number and CAGE Code
+Employer's address, Phone Number and CAGE Code.

 - c.
 Visitor(s) Full Name

 - d.
 Social Security Number

 - e.
 Citizenship

 - f.
 Date and Place of Birth

 - g.
-POC: John Mich/MIT ProSummer
+POC: Nick Candeias/MIT ProSummer

 - h.
 Valid dates (length of the course/visit only)

 - i.
 Purpose: (Specify whether you are an instructor or student and enter the name of the course you are teaching or attending.)

 - j.
 Clearance Information